How to build and use UTM parameters in HubSpot?

 Next, click the Source dropdown menu and select the source for your tracking URL.
 This will affect where the visit will be categorized in your analytics, including the traffic analytics tool.
 Some of the source options can be Email marketing, Paid Search, Organic Social, Paid Social, etc.

-Other UTM parameters like UTM medium, UTM term, UTM content are optional.
+Other UTM parameters like UTM medium, UTM term, and UTM content are optional.

 - Add the tracking URL to the content